jark1234/131project/meetings.md

 - pair-programming (optional) (25 mins): NA

 - Summarize group progress: Team working to fix requirements.
 Jaclyn finishing README and Natalie editing the format of the homepage.
+Natalie is working to fix the file structure in github.

 ### 2023-11-28 at 16:00